matthewtownson/Python_KD4014/_episodes/12-numpy-intro.md

 - "An array is a central data structure of the NumPy library"
 - "Extra information about an array are stored as attributes"
 - "The `savetxt` function is used to write data to a file"
+- "`numpy.linspace` generates evenly spaced numbers over a given interval"
+- "The `enumerate` function allows us to have an automatic counter within a `for` loop"
 ---

 ## Use the `NumPy` library to work with numerical data in Python